-Highlights from the Australian Wind Alliance’s panel event on the wind energy boom and Building Stronger Communities with wind energy
+Highlights from the Australian Wind Alliance’s panel event on the wind energy boom and launch of our updated report, Building Stronger Communities with wind energy.

 As wind energy booms around the country, with billions of investment and countless jobs being added to the industry - discussing how to ensure communities get the most out of this transition is vital.

 At Ballarat's Federation University, we brought together a range of local experts to share what regional benefits they are seeing, and want to see in the future, from the boom.
 Here are some of the themes that emerged.

 Waubra's David Clark is a wearer of many hats - Pyrenees Shire Councillor and 4-time Mayor of the Shire, farmer and part-time administrator of the Waubra Wind Farm community fund.
 His family has lived in Waubra for nearly 100 years to he knows the town's needs as well as anyone.